Finciero/gurkha/README.md

  {'name': 'Premium Banana', 'code': '2003', 'price': '0.50'}]
 ```

-It must be noted that post-processing functions must receive the object and return a value, so even if you just wish perform operations on the object members, you must return the object at the end.
+It must be noted that post-processing functions must receive the object and return a value, so even if you just wish to perform operations on the object members, you must return the object at the end.

 As you might expect, you can define post-processing functions for inner objects in your schema.
 For example, let's say you have this object structure